-Section 112 of the Food and Drug Administration (FDA) Food Safety Modernization Act (FSMA), Food Allergy and Anaphylaxis Management, provides guidance on voluntary food allergy and anaphylaxis management for schools and early childhood education programs.
+Section 112 of the Food and Drug Administration (FDA) Food Safety Modernization Act (FSMA), Food Allergy and Anaphylaxis Management, provides guidance on voluntary food allergy and anaphylaxis management for early childhood education programs.
 The CDC published the Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs in 2013 to respond to FSMA expectations.

-As explained in USDA's Accommodating Children with Disabilities in the School Meals Programs, school nutrition programs are required to have a school food safety program based on HACCP principles to reduce or eliminate risks of food safety hazards; food allergens are considered a safety hazard.
-The school food safety program applies to all settings in the school where food is stored, prepared, and served as part of USDA's child nutrition programs, including the cafeteria, classrooms, and other settings.
+As explained in USDA's Policy Memo on Modifications to Accommodate Disabilities in the Child and Adult Care Food Program and Summer Food Service Program, the food safety program applies to all settings in child care where food is stored, prepared, and served as part of USDA's child nutrition programs, including the cafeteria, classrooms, and other settings.

 According to the USDA's guidance, any food allergy or intolerance could be considered a disability.
-Schools are required by Federal law to make meal modifications for a disability diagnosis made in writing by a State licensed healthcare professional.
+Program operators are required to make substitutions to meals for children when the substitution is due to a disability and when supported by a medical statement provided by a State-licensed healthcare professional or registered dietitian.

-Allergic reactions can be life-threatening and have far-reaching effects on students and their fam ilies, as well as on the schools they attend.
-School staff should follow plans to prevent an allergic reaction and respond to a food allergy emergency.
+Allergic reactions can be life-threatening and have far-reaching effects on children and their families.
+Child nutrition staff should follow plans to prevent an allergic reaction and respond to a food allergy emergency.